The 20 Best Partial Familial Epilepsy Doctors Near Me in Tucson, AZ

 Offers Telehealth

-Young Lee is a Pediatric Neurologist and a Pediatrics provider in Tucson, Arizona.
+Young Lee is a Pediatrics provider in Tucson, Arizona.
 Dr. Lee is rated as an Advanced provider by MediFind in the treatment of Partial Familial Epilepsy.
-Her top areas of expertise are GAPO Syndrome, Genetic Epilepsy with Febrile Seizures Plus (GEFS+), Seizures, and Migraine.
-Dr. Lee is currently accepting new patients.
+Her top areas of expertise are GAPO Syndrome, Seizures, Genetic Epilepsy with Febrile Seizures Plus (GEFS+), and Migraine.

 Advanced in Partial Familial Epilepsy